 Separator Design and Troubleshooting

-This 2 day course describes different types of separators and scrubbers for a desired performance, how to design, and how to troubleshoot and debottleneck.
+This course describes different types of separators and scrubbers for a desired performance, how to design, and how to troubleshoot and debottleneck.
+We target gas-liquid separation with emphasis on liquid removal from gas.
 Discussions will begin with descriptions of two and three phase separators.
 Internals for enhancing separation performance will then be explained.
 The course then continues with fundamental separator/scrubber design principles including level control and effects of motion and inlet piping on performance.
 A significant portion of the course covers troubleshooting and debottlenecking examples of separators and scrubbers.

 - Different types of Separators and scrubbers